Canada's most trusted online boutique for natural skincare since 2005.

 While cleansers and moisturizers are fairly straightforward, toners are a bit more mysterious.
 Most women use them, but not everyone actually knows what they do, or if they should even be using them.

-I don't necessarily consider a toner an 'essential' part of the skincare regime - in my opinion, at a basic level your skin needs to be washed (cleanser) and hydrated (moisturizer).
+I personally don't necessarily consider a toner an 'essential' part of the skincare regime - in my opinion, at a basic level your skin needs to be washed (cleanser) and hydrated (moisturizer).
 Anything above that is helpful to be sure....and for some skin types or issues, definitely bordering on 'essential'.
 There are lots of different types of skincare products that can go a long way to beautify your skin - it really just depends on your budget and your skin care wants & needs.

 It's also important to note that toners have really evolved in recent years - for the most part they used to be really drying with a goal of completely removing all face oils (which we now know is detrimental to your skin); I'd say that most of them were more harmful than useful, but thankfully that's no longer the case these days.